MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_servicedisablederror.md

 Device            | Service is disabled for the device.
 Platform            | Service is disabled for the platform.
 Tenant            | Service is disabled for the tenant.
-Describes the extent for which the service is disabled.
+Describes the extent for which the service is disabled.d.